Watson-Glaser Critical Thinking Appraisal (W-GCTA)

-How long will your company survive if your staff makes bad decisions?
+How long will your company survive if your staff continues to make poor decisions that cost you a fortune?

-The Watson-Glaser Critical Thinking Appraisal is the leading critical thinking test used to assess and develop decision making skills and judgment.
-Thousands of organizations and schools use Watson-Glaser to hire great managers, develop high-potential employees, and admit students into challenging programs.
+The Watson-Glaser Critical Thinking Appraisal (W-GCTA) is the leading critical thinking ability instrument used to assess and hone problem-solving and decision making skills of your employees.
+Several successful organizations and universities across the world use the Watson-Glaser to hire able managers, develop high-potential employees, shortlist leaders for their succession pipeline and admit students into demanding career programs.

-- Competency areas - Judgement, problem solving, decision-making, creativity
+- Competency areas – Judgment, problem solving, decision-making, creativity, innovation

 - Administration type – Online